ketpic/ketcindy/forWindows/ReadmeWinE.txt

                   i) texmf-dist/scripts/ketcindy   ketlib, setketcindy, ketoutset, etc.
                   ii) texmf-dist/tex/latex/ketcindy   Style files for ketcindy
                   iii) texmf-dist/doc/support/ketcindy  Manuals and source files
-              * Extract kettexnormal.exe and right-click.
-Select "Run as administrator".
+              * Extract kettex.exe and right-click. drag and drop kettex to C:\.
                     Rem) It will take a little while.
       (2) Using other TeXLive
                  Execute the following 3)(1).